 - Proceed to the Run Window by pressing the Run button in the left column of buttons. - To run the file, click on the Run button in the upper left corner of the Logs and Output Files pane.
 You will see the output of the run in the Logs and Output Files pane.
 The run has completed when you see the output, "Engine completed successfully."
-This is shown in Fig. 3.32.
+This is shown in Fig. 3.33.

-Proceed to the Visualize Window by pressing the Visualize button in the left column of buttons.
+• Proceed to the Visualize Window by pressing the Visualize button in the left column of buttons.

-To view the electric field reflected from the dish antenna as shown in Fig. 3.33, do the following:
+To view the electric field reflected from the dish antenna as shown in Fig. 3.34, do the following:

 - Expand Scalar Data

 - Expand E

-- Select E x
+- Select E_x

+- Check Clip Plot

 - Expand Geometries

 - Select poly (dishAntennaPecShapes)

+- Check Clip Plot